 One of the best things about the ukulele is just how easy it is to learn songs on.
-With just a few simple chords and strumming patterns under your belt, you’re already equipped with everything you need to play along to thousands of popular, chart topping tracks.
+With just a few simple chords and strumming patterns under your belt, you’re already equipped with everything you need to play along to thousands of popular, chart-topping tracks.
 The only difficult thing is deciding which song you’d like to learn first!

 This is where we step in.
-We’ve put together a comprehensive list of 50 of the best, and more importantly, EASY songs that you can play along to as a beginning ukulele player.
-We’ve even included both video lessons and tablature to help you along the way.
+We’ve put together a comprehensive list of 50 of the best, and more importantly, EASIEST songs that you can play along to as a beginning ukulele player.
+We’ve even included video lessons and tablature to help you along the way.
 So what are you waiting for?
 Pick your favorite song and start having some fun!

 - I’m Yours by Jason Mraz

 - Whistle By Flo Rida

 - All Along the Watchtower By Bob Dylan/Hendrix

 - Leaving on a Jet Plane by John Denver

 - Pokerface by Lady Gaga

 - A Horse With No Name by America